That time we went to taste Queens

 Charlotte was slurping without asking questions.

 The sun was setting for the night and besides an hour or so on a Corona Park bench, we were on our feet for more than 12 hours.
 It was time to hit the road home.

 Five gigantic plates appeared in front of us.
-I panicked — it was cash only and we had something around $30 left and the amount of food on our table could serve a serious party.
+I panicked — the restaurant was cash only, we had something around $30 left and the amount of food on our table could serve a serious party.
 I told our waitress how much cash we had and asked where the nearest cash machine was if what we had was not enough.
 She laughed and said we have enough to order a couple of meals besides that.

-This is chilled celery, tofu, seaweed, and mushroom salad mixed with fragrant Sichuan spices.
+This was chilled celery, tofu, seaweed, and mushroom salad mixed with fragrant Sichuan spices.

 We got adventurous and went for another dish of spicy tripe but now with beef tendons Sichuan style.